forsys-sp/ForSysXR/README.md

 ## Scenario planning for land management

-ForSys a land management planning model that explores potential outcomes across many possible priorities, including but not limited to landscape restoration and hazardous fuel management.
+ForSys is a land management planning model that explores potential outcomes across many possible priorities, including but not limited to landscape restoration and hazardous fuel management.
 The model is spatially explicit and uses multi-criteria prioritization and optimization methods